crccheck/recipes/recipes/dan_tat.md

 If you're making lots of batches, reserve the big chunks for the next batch of puff pastry dough (throw them in during the first folding).

-Yields 13 tarts when using a 3.5" cutter
+Yields 24 tarts when rolled out to 1/2", cut using a 2 1/8" cutter, and rolling out to 3.5"

 ## egg filling
 + 80g sugar